Latest Review May Not Be Current

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the multiple legumes and flaxseed in this recipe and the pea protein contained in another, this looks like the profile of a dry dog food containing a moderate amount of meat.
+When you consider the protein-boosting effect of the multiple legumes and flaxseed, this looks like the profile of a dry dog food containing a moderate amount of meat.

 Pureluxe Grain Free is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.